8

 Enterprises must carefully evaluate their specific needs, including transaction volume, speed requirements, and security concerns, to choose a protocol that best aligns with their objectives.
 It's also crucial to consider the protocol's development community, maturity, and track record in handling security issues.
 Building on a protocol like Hyperledger Besu, which has a vibrant support community, can help speed up development and ensure you're building a future-proof solution.

-What are the best practices for managing and maintaining a blockchain network post-launch?
+What are the best practices for managing and maintaining a network post-launch?

 Managing and maintaining a blockchain network post-launch involves several best practices to ensure its optimal performance and security.
 Regular monitoring of network activity and performance metrics is essential to detect any anomalies or inefficiencies early.
 This includes tracking transaction speeds, block sizes, and network participation rates.